Xuchen-Li/Xuchen-Li.github.io/_pages/about.md

 **[SOTVerse: A User-defined Single Object Tracking Task Space](http://metaverse.aitestunion.com/)**<br>

 - Visual Object Tracking / Dynamic Open Environment Construction / Visual Evaluation Technique
-- The proposed task analysis framework, known as the 3E paradigm (where task is defined as the combination of environment, evaluation, and executor), aims to facilitate the efficient utilization of research resources in the evaluation process.
+- The proposed task analysis framework, known as the 3E paradigm, aims to facilitate the efficient utilization of research resources in the evaluation process.
+- SOTVerse is the supporting platform for research accepted by IJCV 2023.
 </div>
 </div>